flipbase/docs/docs/player/v1/docs.md

 # [DEPRECATED] Integrate the Flipbase player

 The Player can be integrated following the same steps as the Recorder.
-The Player utilizes HTML5 technology, a Flash based player will be used if HTML5 video playback is not supported.
+The Player utilizes HTML5 technology.

 **WARNING:** We highly recommend the usage of Player v2 instead.